This post is also available in: Español (Spanish)

 So, what did we pay for?
 We were not insured under a group policy, but each submitted our application and our premium to the insurance team with the expectation that we would each have $1,000,000 in coverage.

-As it turned out, John did not file a lawsuit.
+As it turned out, Jack did not file a lawsuit.
 He acknowledged that he had some contribution to the incident, but he did suffer terribly and it was nearly a year before he was able to fully work again.
-During this time Sally, Ben, Owen and I also suffered – the emotional stress of not knowing if and when the axe will drop.
+During this time we also suffered – the emotional stress of not knowing if and when the axe will drop.

 Read the fine print.
 If you don’t understand something – ask.
 Ask for a comparison of the insurance policies you are considering.
 Do your homework.
-Don’t just blindly buy the cheapest or the newest from the new guy on the block.
+Don’t just blindly buy the cheapest or the newest insurance offering.

 Note: In the above scenario, the PADI-endorsed program would provide $1,000,000 US in coverage for each dive pro, plus unlimited defense costs.*